ardianthaqit/servis-plan-landingpage/README.md

 # Starter Template

-This starter template is created by Arlind Ramadani <arlindramadani34@gmail.com>
+This starter template is created by Ardijan Thaçi <ardianthaqit2014@gmail.com>
 and it has all the fundamentals to create a page using grunt and bootstrap

 ## Installation